regu0005/swift-global-explorer/README.md

-# Countries Information Explore - iOS App
+# Global Explorer - iOS App

-Welcome to the repository for the **Countries Information Explore** iOS app.
+Welcome to the repository for the **Global Explorer** iOS app.
 This application allows users to discover comprehensive information about various regions and countries, offering a user-friendly interface with detailed insights and visualizations.

 ## About the Project